open-xchange/appsuite-frontend/documentation/features/advertisment.md

 });
 ```

-The following extension points are defined in AppSuite Core UI and can be used to serve ads:
+The following extension points are defined in OX App Suite Core UI and can be used to serve ads:

 - io.ox/ads/leaderboard
 - io.ox/ads/skyscraper